What's in it for you

 - Click the Upload button.
 Once it's done uploading, click Done.

-- To see the file update history, click the Info tab in the asset detail panel.
+- To see the file update history, click the Info tab in the asset detail pane.
 You will see three different dates:

 - Added: The initial date when the file was originally added to the content library